8, 9 & 10 April 2016 Delta Lodge at Kananaskis

 The Principles, the Landmarks of Freemasonry (not the lists which predominate American Freemasonry but those personal matters whose removal would cause our fraternity not to be Freemasonry) are set in our own minds and, in some ways, in stone and have been for many centuries - debate is open as to how many centuries.
 Yet, our fraternity is a progressive science.
 Based on the Principles and Landmarks, each new discovery of any of the many different aspects of Freemasonry increases our knowledge and we progress along the road to enlightenment.

-Our Guest Speaker, Adam Kendall, will start the weekend off with an enthusiastic and knowledgeable journey in the progress of our science in his Theme Address entitled "TITLE OF THEME SPEECH"
+Our Guest Speaker, Adam Kendall, will start the weekend off with an enthusiastic and knowledgeable journey in the progress of our science in his Theme Address entitled "The Progressive Science: Tradition vs. Modernity"

 The Schools of Instruction are divided into four specific streams - The Progressive Science; History & Legend; Philosophy & Symbolism; Training.